Traffic Director service routing APIs overview

 Traffic Director provides service networking capabilities to your applications, including advanced traffic management, observability, and security.
 However, configuring and operating a service mesh is a complex task for mesh administrators and service developers.

-The new API model replaces the existing
+This API model replaces the older

-resources with three new API resources called
+resources with API resources called

-These new resources provide a more contextually-relevant configuration
+These resources provide a more contextually-relevant configuration

 experience when you define your service networking control plane.